 Please wait...

 Use essential oils for high blood pressure and make a healthy lifestyle.
-The all known risk factor causing metabolic syndrome is high blood pressure (Metabolic syndrome is a combination of various risk factors that together create the storm of increased risk of type-2 diabetes cardiovascular disease and death.
+The all-known risk factor causing metabolic syndrome is high blood pressure (Metabolic syndrome is a combination of various risk factors that together create the storm of increased risk of type-2 diabetes cardiovascular disease and death.
 High blood pressure is known as ‘hypertension ‘or ‘silent killer’ when it becomes chronic.
-Blood pressure is expressed in the unit ‘mm Hg,’ called millimeter of mercury to measure pressure in the blood vessels.
-When the 1st number is estimated, it is called systolic pressure that indicates the pressure in the blood vessels when the heartbeats.
+Blood pressure is expressed in the unit ‘mm Hg,’ called millimeters of mercury to measure pressure in the blood vessels.
+When the 1st number is estimated, it is called systolic pressure which indicates the pressure in the blood vessels when the heart beats.
 The second number is called diastolic pressure, which means the pressure in the blood vessels when the heart rests between the beats.
 Both the systolic, as well as diastolic numbers, are essential for diagnosing high blood pressure.

 Conclusively, high blood pressure is the common risk factor for most fatalities all over the world.
 For instance, Americans (1 out of 3) are found to have high blood pressure.
 But still, high blood pressure can be primarily controlled by adding some natural solutions like essential oils.